doomguy/xsscan/README.md

 # xsscan
-A simple Python3 script to detect unescaped characters for Cross Site Scripting (XSS).
+A simple script to detect unescaped characters in a web application for e.g. Cross Site Scripting (XSS)

 Only GET requests are supported at the moment.